 Use the following sentences to sound kind and hopefully, they will understand.

 I am afraid the table is full

 Make an excuse when you can.
-Look around you and point out at something that can be stated simply as fact.
+Look around you and point out something that can be stated simply as a fact.

 Try not to use words that give off passive-aggressive vibes like “you can sit somewhere else” or “you cannot sit here“.
 This will only hurt the person’s feelings.

 If your table is not full, you can always tell them that the space is reserved for another colleague.
-You are not obliged to give an explanation if that colleague does not turn up.
+You are not obliged to explain if that colleague does not turn up.